peteanyaduba/certified-blockchain-developer-hyperledger-fabric/working-of-blockchain.md

 3. With the request, the application seek to modify the data stored in the blockchain, or the current state of the blockchain
 4. At present, the blockchain is at a stage where all the data has been sent; and we want to add one more transaction on top of that
-5. For this, we will modify the state of the blockchain
-6. The first step is that the application creates a proposal
+5. For this, we will modify the state of the blockchain The first step is that the application creates a proposal and sends to endorsing peer